 Bokeh translates from Japanese as the ‘quality of blur’.
-Some beginner photographers mis-understand bokeh as the appearance of those magical glowing blurry ball effects in the background of photos.
+Some beginner photographers’ mis-understand as bokeh only as the appearance of those magical glowing blurry ball effects in the background of photos.
 While that is a formation of bokeh it’s not solely found in background light.
-It is more about the overall quality of the blur in the image.
+It is more about the overall quality of blur in the image.

 Bokeh can be formed in the background AND/OR foreground of a photo and it doesn’t have to have light orbs in it.